 - If a Jewish woman files an alimony claim with the rabbinical court, not by way of divorce, against her Jewish husband or against his estate, the defendant’s claim will not be heard because the rabbinical court does not have jurisdiction in this matter.

 The woman (and only she) can file an alimony claim, even if not within the bounds of divorce.

 Interested in Receiving Advice on Spousal Support or Other Family Law Matters?
-The Offices of Cohen, Decker, Pex & Brosh are at Your Service
+Our Offices are at Your Service

-At the law offices of Cohen, Decker, Pex & Brosh you will encounter lawyers who are experts in family law and who are authorized mediators.
+At our law offices you will encounter lawyers who are experts in family law and who are authorized mediators.
 Our lawyers can advise you in the matter of spousal support and all matters related to family law.